Greengill sunfish: Coloration

 Though the coloration and patterns on a greengill can vary due to its hybrid nature, they usually have a background color of blue that can resemble chain-like spots and stripes.
 The foreground coloration covering most of the body is usually dark green, brown, or black.
 The ventral side of the fish is often yellow or orange, though it can sometimes be darker.
 The coloration on the rim of the opercular flap is often orange or red with hints of white.
 There are usually thick iridescent blue streaks and blotches below the eye as well as on the jaw and operculum.

 The greengill will normally have a dark blotch on their soft dorsal fin.
 This spot on the soft dorsal can be barely noticeable on some individuals.
 The rims of the soft dorsal, caudal, and anal fins will usually have a thin orange ridge running along them.
 The pelvic fins are often orange with a white coloration on the rims.

+A chart displaying the heads of a greengill sunfish and its parent species.
+Displayed from top to bottom: Bluegill (Lepomis macrochirus), Greengill sunfish (Lepomis macrochirus x cyanellus), and Green sunfish (Lepomis cyanellus).

 A greengill sunfish with muted colors.